Chicago Commercial Litigation Law Firm

 If you are a financial advisor involved in litigation as a result of your alleged failure to follow the Protocol, the securities attorneys of The White Law Group may be able to help.

-The White Law Group, LLC is a employment and securities employment law firm based in Chicago’s Roscoe Village neighborhood.
-The firm represents financial advisors in various employment related matters throughout the Chicago area.
+The White Law Group, LLC is a employment and securities employment law firm with offices in Vero Beach, Florida.
+The firm represents financial advisors in various employment related matters throughout Indian River County and the nation.

 For more information on The White Law Group’s securities employment practice, please visit http://www.whitesecuritieslaw.com.

-For more information on The White Law Group’s securities employment practice, visit http://www.whitesecuritieslaw.com.
+For more information on The White Law Group visit http://www.wlgattorneys.com.